tmontaigu/pylas/docs/migration.rst

 Changes in LAZ backend
 ______________________

-With pylas 1.0.0, the lazrs backend support was dropped, and the laszip backend changed from using the laszip executable to using laszip python bindings.
+With pylas 1.0.0, the lazperf backend support was dropped, and the laszip backend changed from using the laszip executable to using laszip python bindings.